SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-28-9-ui-filtering-the-alarm-audit-logs-with-date-filter-displays-wrong.md

 ticket: MTM-60595
 version: 1020.28.9
 ---
-Time filtering in Audit logs list view shows different times on left column and inside audit log card.
-There was done update of popup with information, to make user aware that audit logs cards are filtered by device time and it could be different from server time.
+In the **Audit logs** page, time information is provided in the "Times" column on the left (server time) and inside the audit log card (device time).
+The information popup has been improved, to make users aware that audit logs cards are filtered by device time which can be different from the server time.